KuCoin review and test – Is it an underrated cryptocurrency exchange?

 It’s important to note that while KuCoin is available in the USA, it does not offer any KYC service in the country.
 Furthermore, there is no official statement about when it will be available.
 But you can still create an account and trade crypto – but the catch is you have to operate under the limit of 2BTC per day.

 The low fees and excellent interface are more than enough to attract the average trader to the platform.
+From our experience, we can say that it is definitely not a scam.

 However, the easy sign-ups, top-notch security features, outstanding customer support, and features like non-custodial trading and KuCoin Spotlight make it worth choosing over other exchanges.